guicho271828/dirtylogman/README.md

 [![Build Status](https://travis-ci.org/guicho271828/dirtylogman.svg?branch=master)](https://travis-ci.org/guicho271828/dirtylogman)

-This is a tool for people who must deal with the programs written by those who are not intelligent enough to get the idea of structured logs and spit random printf messages (mostly college graduates or old fogey, and they are most likely writing in C++).
+This is a tool for people who must deal with the programs written by those who cannot get the idea of structured logs and spit random printf messages (mostly college graduates or old fogey, and they are most likely writing in C++).